 They even work!

-I can’t tell you how happy I am with this project.
+I can’t tell you how happy I am with these DIY kitchen light fixtures.
 Not only did it give us some much-needed task lighting, but it really added a lot of character to our kitchen.
 As you can see from the picture above, we have started doing a little work to the bar cabinets.
 It is taking us a long time to get this done, but I want to take our time and make the best decisions for the space.
 Stay tuned…..